CSaratakij/MainBlog/content/projects/Doppelganger.md

 By combine offset setting with a camera trigger, it can be use to avoid a __blind jump__ by shifting the camera to the appropriate offset within the given situation.

-__Blind Jump__ is a situation where player didn't know where their character will land if they starting to jump.
+__Blind Jump__ is a situation where player didn't know where their character is gonna land if they starting to jump.

-As a platformer, it's best to avoid this situation at all cost.
+As a platformer, it's best to avoid this situation at all cost. \

-Take a look at the image.
+Take a look at this image.

 ![blind jump example](/dg-blind-jump.png)